 Our GPSLockbox Flex™ docking vehicle systems set the standard for cases and mount solutions with two features that no other manufacturer has.
-Our patent-pending magnetic charging system guarantees that your charging pins never loosen or disconnect even when jostled from vibrations.
-And our patent-pending temperature controller is designed to keep your devices working in extreme temperatures, even if they are left in the vehicle for extended periods of time.
+Our patented magnetic charging system guarantees that your charging pins never loosen or disconnect even when jostled from vibrations.
+And our patented temperature controller is designed to keep your devices working in extreme temperatures, even if they are left in the vehicle for extended periods of time.

 All of our mounts for ELDs are fully adjustable to fit a variety of smart devices and driving positions so your drivers can easily see and access their data safely.

 With our mic and amplified speaker option, you can easily transform your ELD into a two-way push-to-talk long-range radio, eliminating the need for two devices—all while keeping drivers compliant and safe.

 GPSLockbox’s Flex™ solution includes these other unique features: